kiamaikocoders/Aviation-Business-Project/README.md

 Our client is expanding into the aircraft industry.
 Specifically, they are interested in purchasing and operating airplanes for commercial and private enterprises, and want to know more about the potential risks of aircraft.

-We are here to determine which airplane manufacturer is the lowest risk for the company to start this new business endeavor.
+We are to determine which airplane manufacturer is the lowest risk for the company to start this new business endeavor.

 ## Data